 From New Labour to Blue Labour – is Shabana Mahmood now the true heir to Blair?

-The home secretary’s swashbuckling performance in parliament won rave reviews from supporters of the former prime minister, writes John Rentoul
+With her swashbuckling – and occasionally sweary – performance in parliament announcing that she will do ‘whatever it takes’ to restore control over immigration, the home secretary has won rave reviews from supporters of the former prime minister, says John Rentoul

 I loved it, obviously.
 A Labour cabinet minister telling the sentimental wing of her own party that it had to face up to some tough decisions if it wanted to deliver compassionate, social democratic policies for the people.